magnus-lycka/gocddash/README-analysis.md

     yoyo apply --database postgresql://analysisappluser:analysisappluser@localhost:15554/go-analysis -b

-Use ./sync_pipelines.py to fetch data for the pipelines specified in pipelines.json.
+Use ./sync_pipelines.py ('-d' for continuous sync) to fetch data for the pipelines specified in pipelines.json.

 Stage failures will be parsed and categorized in the following three distinct phases in which the failure occurred: